 Any interest on business loans or acquired property counts as a tax deduction.
-You can also deduct the interest on loans made against an insurance policy, provided the insurer didn’t raise the base amount you pay for your policy.
+You can also deduct the interest on loans made against an insurance policy, provided the insurer didn’t raise the base amount you paid for your policy.

 Office expenses and supplies, such as pens, paper, stamps, and stationery, also count as business expenses you can deduct at tax time.
 Keep accurate records of these purchases by documenting your receipts properly.

 Deduct gross salaries, wages, and company contributions to pension plans and insurance policies.
 Report each salary on a T4 slip and report pension plan contributions on a T4A slip when you submit your tax return.
-You can deduct salaries you pay to children and a spouse as long as you keep accurate records.
+You can deduct the salaries you pay to children and a spouse as long as you keep accurate records.

 Tracking Your Business Expenses